 "2-1-1 is able to give more direct answers and I know the services are reputable,” Candace recalled.Read More

-When you give to the Creating Economic Opportunity fund today, you are ensuring people in Metro Denver have their basic needs met and the opportunity to move toward economic success.
+When you give to the Creating Economic Opportunity fund today, you are ensuring people in our community have their basic needs met and the opportunity to move toward economic success.